 The post war era of the 1950s saw American culture take off domestically and internationally with Ray-Ban Wayfarers right in the middle of it.
 Designed by Raymond Stegeman in 1952, he set out to create an instant classic as celebrated as Eames chairs and Cadillac tail fins.

-It certainly helps tp have your product showcased in two of the most iconic films of all time.
-In 1955 James Dean rocked the Wayfarer in Rebel Without a Cause and in 1961 Audrey Hepburn confirmed their status as a must-have item in Breakfast at Tiffany’s.
+It certainly helps to have your product showcased in some of the most iconic films of all time such as the 1955 film Rebel Without a Cause when James Dean rocked the Wayfarer.

 Things started to cool a bit for the Wayfarer as other styles from the late 60s and through the 70s dominated.